HCPSS/academies/_academies/apprenticeship.md

 sidebar_view: no
 location: Varies by apprenticeship placement.
 grades: 12
-questions: Interested in a STEM-related career?
-Do you want to "earn while you learn"?
+questions: Do you want to enter the workforce while still in high school?
+Do you want to work with a mentor in a specific career field?
+Do you want to get a jumpstart into an existing registered apprenticeship program?
 photo:
-video: "326849586"
+video: "805625431"
 topics:
   - Business
 electives: yes